 View UH’s policy (PDF) on practitioner-industry relationships.

-For calendar year 2013, Michael Konstan, MD disclosed the following Outside Relationships with Industry:
+As of December 31, 2015, Michael Konstan, MD disclosed the following Outside Relationships with Industry:

 Aradigm - Consulting

 Axcan-Pharma - Consulting